abcafr/github-actions-test/README.md

 Secondly, because we are behind a corporate proxy, we need to configure our ssh-agent to be able to make our ssh-tunnel through that.
 Here is how to do that:

-l.
-Go to your .ssh folder (typically in your home directory: /home/$USER/.ssh)
+1. Go to your .ssh folder (typically in your home directory: /home/$USER/.ssh)
-l.
-See if there is a config file with **ls -laØ**
+1. See if there is a config file with **ls -la**
-  l.
-If there is, go to the next step
+  1. If there is, go to the next step
-  l.
-If not, add it with **touch config**
+  1. If not, add it with **touch config**
-l.
-Add this to the config file:
+1. Add this to the config file:

 ```bash
 Host github.com